 - Define the concept of Social Business.
-(PLG 1, 6) - Identify the similarities and differences between Social Business, traditional business, and other alternative business models, as well as key related concepts such as Corporate Social Responsibility (CSR) and Non-Profits' Earned Income Strategies (EIS).
+(PLG 1, 6) - Identify the similarities and differences between Social Business, traditional business, and other alternative business models, as well as a key related concept such as Corporate Social Responsibility (CSR) and Non-Profits' Earned Income Strategies (EIS).
 (PLG 1, 6) - Describe the key elements of planning, financing, and managing a Social Business.
 (PLG 1, 4, 6) - Analyze the potential of Social Business to address social, economic, technological, cultural, political, and environmental issues.
 (PLG 1, 2, 3, 6) - Understand current affairs in the social business arena and the most successful social business case studies.
-(PLG 1, 2, 3, 6) - Find and critically evaluate, and make use of appropriate and relevant information (PLG 1, 3): - o Access needed information and its source critically. - o Evaluate the information and its source critically. - o Make use of appropriate and relevant information. - Identify cultural differences and improve intercultural competence.
+(PLG 1, 2, 3, 6) - Find and critically evaluate, and make use of appropriate and relevant information (PLG 1, 3): - Access needed information and its source critically. - Evaluate the information and its source critically. - Make use of appropriate and relevant information. - Identify cultural differences and improve intercultural competence.
 (PLG 4)

-Other critical course objectives are team building, focused and precise business writing, public speaking and presentation skills, and proficiency in some web-based critical tools such as Google Docs and Google Presentations.
+Other critical course objectives are team building, focused and precise business writing, public speaking and presentation skills, and proficiency in some cloud-based critical tools for Global Virtual Teams (GVT) engagement, such as Google Docs, Google Slides, and Slack.

-These objectives will be achieved through a mix of lectures and hands-on activities, writing assignments, guest speakers, and a semester-long Service Learning/Collaborative Online International Learning group project.
+These objectives will be achieved through a mix of lectures and hands-on activities, writing assignments, guest speakers, and a several weeks-long Service Learning/Collaborative Online International Learning (COIL) group project.